daniel-ilett/blog/_drafts/2019-12-14-tut4-2-portal-rendering.md

 }
 ~~~

 Inside the stencil, we provide a **reference value** using the `Ref` keyword.
 In our case, we'll want to use the `_MaskID` property as our reference value.
 The stencil uses a comparison function, `Comp`, to determine whether it should render a pixel by comparing the value already in the stencil buffer to the reference value.
 In our case, we're using the `Always` function, which means the pixel will be drawn regardless of the stencil value (and provided it passes a depth test too).
-In the event that the stencil test passes (which it will) and so does the depth test, the `Pass` function determines what happens to the stencil buffer value for this pixel after the shader pass has completed.
+If the stencil test passes (which it will) and so does the depth test, the `Pass` function determines what happens to the stencil buffer value for this pixel after the shader pass has completed.
 It's possible to increment or decrement it, or write a value of zero, but we'll want to replace the existing value with the reference value.
 For that, we use the `Replace` function.

 Inside the `CGPROGRAM...ENDCG` block, we'll use the standard image effect vertex shader and structs.
 For the fragment shader, all we do is output the `_Colour` we defined above.